xpack-dev-tools/openocd-xpack/website/docs/install/_install-easy.md

 :::tip

-It is always a good idea to also upgrade **npm** to the latest version, and **node** to a reasonably recent version (currently **npm** requires a **node** >=18.17.0).
+It is also a good idea to upgrade **npm** to the latest version, and **node** to a reasonably recent version (currently **npm** requires a **node** >=18.17.0).